reindertpelsma/WireguardP2P/README.md

 # How it works

-The server that accepts inbound connections is called the *public server* in this project (its firewall is open to the internet).
 The device behind a firewall is called the *remote device* — it's the device you want to connect to.
+The server that accepts inbound connections is called the *public server* in this project (its firewall is open to the internet) and is used to help you connect to your remote device.

 WireGuard has the unique ability that a client can connect to multiple peers simultaneously.
 Every client has one peer to the public server and a peer for every remote device a P2P connection needs to be set up with.